Skip to main content

 List<Recipe> _recipeHistory = [];

-/// Holds the last error message that we've received from the server or null if no
+/// The last error message, or null if there's no error.

 String? _errorMessage;